- Visits to Scope’s family-support services’ web pages skyrocketed by 79% as charity income plummeted during pandemic

 With over one million disabled children in the UK, Scope is urging people to help raise the £237, 370 that funds these family services over the Christmas period, so parents have access to crucial advice and support.

 Scope has prioritised keeping its vital services running remotely during these tough times.
-However, the pandemic has impacted the charity’s ability to fundraise, which means it’s more important than ever that Scope has the public’s support so it can continue to be there for disabled families now and in the future.
+But, the pandemic has impacted the charity’s ability to fundraise, which means it’s more important than ever that Scope has the public’s support so it can continue to be there for disabled families now and in the future.